 2. Adapt your real estate content for TikTok

-Once you have produced the video, create a schedule so that you keep consistent with publishing your videos on TikTok.
-All the while, keep vigilant of any changes to TikTok trends on a weekly and make sure to leverage them in your videos, be this by way of hashtags, music, etc.
+Once you have produced the video, create a consistent publishing schedule.
+Also keep vigilant of any weekly changes to TikTok trends and leverage them in your videos, be this by way of hashtags, music, etc.

 3. Humanise your presence

-People connect with other people, it’s human nature.
+People connect with other people.
 TikTok is a great way to put a face to a brand, to show your personality and create an authentic perception about your business.
-Create TikTok videos that do exactly this.
+So create TikTok videos that do exactly this.
 Then monitor the type of response you get.
-Establish whether the added human touch has resonated more than a video that showcases a property for example.
+Establish whether the added human touch resonates more than a video that showcases a property for example.
 Measure this by analysing your CTA (call to action) results, the number of comments you have received or overall views.